Court dwarf & castle giant

 Worth knowing

 Opposite the entrance to the Hofburg in Hofgasse is a building that symbolises the diverse influences from all over Europe that have shaped Innsbruck over the centuries.
 The house commemorates two extraordinary Innsbruck residents, the court dwarf Thomele and the castle giant Haidl.
 The Burgriesenhaus like many other buildings in the historic city centre, was built by the Türings.
 The stately entrance door to the castle giant's home with the "whispering arch" in Hofgasse is a real Innsbruck curiosity.
-Whisper something on one side of the entrance arch and see if the other person hears the whispered word when they put their ear to the arch on the other side of the door.
-The façade is adorned with a picture of the court dwarf and a poem:
+If someone whispers something on one side of the entrance arch, the other person can hear the whispered word if they put their ear to the arch on the other side of the door.
+The imaginative figures on the wooden entrance door were created by the Tyrolean sculptor Rudolf Millonig for the former Gasthof zum Burgriesen in a nod to its Gothic heritage.

 „Under God's blessing and St. Mary's hand.
 Mary's hand, this house is granted to the little giants.“